nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ### Input

-A live cell that is used in a transaction.
-If the transaction is accepted by the network, the live cell gets consumed as input and labeled as a dead cell.
+A live Cell that is used in a transaction.
+If the transaction is accepted by the network, the live Cell gets consumed as input and labeled as a dead cell.

 #### See Also